Mini sprint

 A mini sprint is an American type of open-wheel racing vehicle.
 Mini sprint cars resemble the shape of a full-size sprint car and the size of a midget car.
-Although often used liberally to describe several different types of motorcycle-powered open-wheel racing cars, the term mini sprint actually applies to cars that have an upright-style chassis (the driver sits upright in the seat as in a sprint or midget), a center-mounted 4-cylinder motorcycle engine with a displacement between 750 and 1200cc, and dimensions and appearance that are similar to today's midget.
+Although often used to describe several different types of motorcycle-powered open-wheel racing cars, the term mini sprint applies to cars which have an upright-style chassis (the driver sits upright in the seat as in a sprint or midget), a center-mounted 4-cylinder motorcycle engine with a displacement between 750 and 1200cc, and dimensions and appearance that are similar to today's midget.
 Mini sprints are chain driven and use 13 in wheels and tires.